Welcome to the University of Michigan!

 You are strongly encouraged to apply for your U.S. student visa as soon as possible after you have received your certificate of eligibility document from the University of Michigan.
 It currently may take significant time for visa processing.
 Please allow at least a month to plan for your travel to the United States.
-You should plan to obtain your visa to enable you to arrive on campus before your orientation program begins.
-The International Orientation program will be very busy, and we expect you to be well-rested prior to the orientation program date.
+You should plan to obtain your visa to enable you to arrive on campus before your classes begin.

 Placement Exam Information

-Placement exams in chemistry, mathematics, algorithmic thinking, certain languages, and an essay and questions to help you choose your first writing course (a process called Directed Self-Placement for Writing) are administered prior to and/or during orientation.
+Placement exams in chemistry, mathematics, certain languages, and an essay and questions to help you choose your first writing course (a process called Directed Self-Placement for Writing) will be available to take online prior to orientation.
 All tests are for placement in University of Michigan courses only.
 Advisors use the information from the placement exams in conjunction with information from your transcripts and your prior course experience.
 Students are not expected to study or prepare in advance for the placement exams.